Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsubsection{SAR(1) Data Generating Process}

-As seen in Table \ref{tab:all_dgp_results} for the SAR(1) DGP, the SAR(1) model is the best on the SS scenario, which is again obvious given that SAR(1) is the closest to the true DGP.
-On the other hand, the AR(3) model which is clearly a misspecified model with respect to the SAR(1), is the worst irrespective of the huge length of the series in the SS setting.
-The AR(12) in the SS setting is quite close to the SAR(1) and equivalent in performance to SAR(1) in terms of Mean MASE.
-This is also more clearly captured in the SS column of Table \ref{tab:all_dgp_results_differences}.
-Unlike with AR(3), AR(12) is a superclass of the true DGP SAR(1), where only the 12th coefficient needs to be significant.
-Thus, the training process of the AR(12) model under the SAR(1) DGP can learn this with sufficient length in the series.
-In the MS-Hom-Short scenario with the same data, the AR(3) model still remains the worst performing model, following the understanding from the SS scenario.
-However, the AR(12) has also become the second worst performing model in the MS-Hom-Short setting.
-Among the local models, this observation is comprehensible due to the heavy complexity of the AR(12) model compared to the SAR(1) model which has just one coefficient and the short lengths of the available series (24 points) associated with the MS-Hom-Short scenario.
+As seen in Table \ref{tab:all_dgp_results_and_differences} for the SAR(1) DGP, the SAR(1) model is the best on the SS scenario, which is obvious given that SAR(1) is the true DGP.
+The AR(3) model which is a misspecified model with respect to the SAR(1), is the worst.
+The AR(12) in the SS setting is equivalent in performance to SAR(1) in terms of Mean MASE.
+AR(12) is a superclass of the true DGP SAR(1), where only the 12th coefficient needs to be significant, which can be learned with sufficient length in the series.
+In the MS-Hom-Short scenario with the same data, the AR(3) model remains the worst performing model.
+However, the AR(12) has also become the second worst performing model in the MS-Hom-Short setting, due to the heavy complexity of the AR(12) model compared to the SAR(1) model and the short lengths of the series (24 points).
 The model closest to the true DGP which is SAR(1) shows the same performance as the RNN(12) and is the second best model.
-It is an important observation here that the FFNN outperforms the SAR(1) model which is the true DGP, although SAR(1) has just one coefficient to be trained, for which even the short lengths of the series in the MS-Hom-Short setting are adequate.
+The FFNN outperforms the SAR(1) model which is the true DGP, although the short lengths of the series in the MS-Hom-Short setting are adequate to learn the one coefficient in the SAR(1) model.
 This shows the competence of the models that learn across series in such homogeneous contexts.
 The PR(12) model in the MS-Hom-Short scenario closely follows the SAR(1) and RNN(12) models.